wdrbork/cribbage/README.md

 ## Project Description
 This repository will contain code for a cribbage application.
 Both the front-end and back-end will be made using Java.
-I chose Java because it is the language I am most familiar with and I want to learn Java Swing for the front-end (although I will likely switch to another language/framework at a later date because Swing is a little dated, in my opinion).
+I chose Java because it is the language I am most familiar with and I want to learn Java Swing and/or JavaFX for the front-end.

 I decided to code up cribbage because it is a game that I love to play.
 My parents taught me how to play it around five years ago, and we almost always